Financial Aid Office

 Next Acceptance Deadline

 While serving in the Philippines during WWII, George Rogers was taken prisoner by the Japanese along with thousands of American and Philippine troops.
 They were forced to march about 75 miles in five days, known as the Bataan Death March, and were sent to POW camps where many died of starvation and abuse.
 Mr. Rogers withered away to a mere 85 pounds while being held as a POW.
 He was one of the very few survivors.

 In 2012, Rogers finally received recognition for his service by being awarded the Purple Heart and Prisoner of War Medal.
 Mr. Rogers, who first started as a CEO for the "Old Gospel Time Hour" in April 1974, eventually retired in 1999 from Liberty where he last served as vice president of finance and administration.
-To honor this man and his tremendous sacrifices for our nation, Liberty University has named an award in Rogers' honor.
-The George Rogers Champion of Freedom Award is given annually to a man or woman who served in the United States Armed Forces who served in the United States Armed Forces and went above the call of duty, displaying extraordinary heroism while serving.
+To honor this man and his tremendous sacrifices for our nation, Liberty University has named the George Rogers Champion of Freedom award in Rogers' honor.

+Beginning in 2010, the George Rogers Champion of Freedom Award is given annually to a man or woman who served in the United States Armed Forces and went above the call of duty, displaying extraordinary heroism while in the service and continuing to serve as an outstanding ambassador in their community.
+Nominations are collected from the Liberty community and the selection is made for the most worthy veteran to receive this prestigious award.
 The award is presented at a Flames football game during Liberty's Military Emphasis Week, held near Veterans Day.